-Density, occupancy, and population size are estimated at a variety of scales from a National Park up to a state or BCR.
+We estimate bird density, occupancy, and population size at a variety of scales from a National Forest to a state or BCR.
 Population trend is also available and includes a level of certainty about the estimate (how sure are we the population is increasing or decreasing?).
-These estimates are available for >270 different species including songbirds, game birds, common raptors, and some waterfowl and shorebirds.
+These estimates are available for over 300 different species including songbirds, game birds, common raptors, and some waterfowl and shorebirds.